Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Introduction

 \section{Introduction}

-The past decade has witnessed the expeditious evolution of communication and computing technologies, and their innovative applications in many emerging fields such as the Internet of Vehicles and E-health, where massive amount of data is generated, exchanged and utilized.
-This development brings both technical challenges and great opportunities for a wide range of machine learning (ML)-based applications, since ML holds considerable promise to fast decisions and inferences without human intervention \cite{MyNetwork, SL-Healthcare-2018}.
-Besides, device-to-device (D2D) communications enabled multi-layer heterogeneous wireless networks are becoming one of main components of 5G/6G networks, where the complicated network topologies could impose great challenges to the implementations of ML\cite{FogLearning}.
+The past decade has witnessed the expeditious evolution of communication and computing technologies, and their proliferation in many emerging fields such as the Internet of Vehicles and E-health, where massive amount of data is generated, exchanged and utilized.
+Such developments have brought both technical challenges and great opportunities for a wide range of machine learning (ML)-based applications, since ML holds considerable promise to fast decisions and inferences without human intervention \cite{MyNetwork, SL-Healthcare-2018}.
+Besides, device-to-device (D2D) communications-enabled multi-layer heterogeneous wireless networks have become one of significant components of 5G/6G networks, where the complicated network topologies could impose great challenges to the implementations of ML-based applications\cite{FogLearning}.

-Securing abundant training data and computation resources is the fundamental requirement of ML.
+Securing abundant training data and computation resources represents the fundamental requirement of ML.
 Traditional ML is generally centralized where massive data are collected and transmitted from local devices to centralized data centers associated with remote cloud servers.
-Disregards its advantages such as high accuracy and efficiency, centralized ML faces the following deficiencies: \begin{itemize} \item Frequent transmission of big training data is challenging even for the wired links, let alone the dynamic wireless links, while also incurs heavy energy consumption on local devices. \item Centralized ML is unconducive to rapid model deployment.
-Besides, it suffers from unsatisfying scalability in large-scale networks, especially when the model requires frequent retraining. \item Centralized ML is privacy-unfriendly, since many applications may involve lots of private information, e.g., pathological pictures in E-health\cite{SL-Healthcare-2018}.
-Under these circumstances, local devices (e.g., patients) may be unwilling to provide privacy-sensitive data due to ever-growing privacy concerns, which can result in a dilemma between model training and privacy protection. \end{itemize}
+Disregards its advantages such as high accuracy and efficiency, centralized ML confronts the following deficiencies: \begin{itemize} \item When a large volume of training data has to be transmitted over dynamic wireless networks, excessive transmission delay as well as possible increased power consumption for local devices can be incurred. \item Centralized ML is often less effective for rapid model deployment.
+Meanwhile, it suffers from unsatisfying scalability in large-scale networks, especially when the model requires frequent retraining. \item Centralized ML is difficult to reserve data privacy, as many applications may involve the uploading of large amount of private information.
+For instance, regarding pathological pictures in E-health\cite{SL-Healthcare-2018}, most local devices (e.g., patients) are generally unwilling to provide privacy-sensitive data due to ever-growing privacy concerns, which can result in a dilemma between model training and privacy protection. \end{itemize}